siletti-lab/icoratella/developing_brain_meta_atlas/README.md

 **6:  `fixing_metatadata_of_training_dataset.ipynb`**

 This notebook loads, visualizes, and annotates multiple versions of the training dataset, focusing on standardizing key metadata columns for consistency.

+**6:  `DEA_of_cell_classes.ipynb`**

+In this notebook, I analyzed the manual annotation stored in the column 'ThirdManualAnnotation' from noAdolescence_nocc_noclusters_ThirdManualAnnotations_Interneurons.h5ad, retrieving the top 25 marker genes for each label.